top of page

 “It’s okay to be vulnerable.”

 Ultimately, I asked what they would tell every guy about being friends with a girl.
-Keslie answered with conviction.
-“Don’t take it for granted.
+Keslie answered with conviction: “Don’t take it for granted.
 Treat her with respect and kindness.
 Don’t expect it to become more than friends.”

-The Skills Platonic friends teach you
+The Skills Platonic Friends Teach You

 Having female friends doesn’t make you less of a man.
-It makes you a better man.
-You learn how to listen, not just wait for your turn to talk.
+In fact, it makes you a better man.
+You learn how to listen—not just wait for your turn to talk.
 You learn that some problems don’t need fixing; they just need to be heard.
-You learn that the way you say things matters as much as what you say.
+You realize that the way you say things matters as much as what you say.
 A joke can still hurt even if you didn’t mean it that way, and a good friend notices that.

-You get a different perspective.
+You gain a different perspective.
 You hear about things women deal with that most guys don’t think about.
 Being a close friend makes those issues real.
 It changes how you see the world and how you act in it.
 Most importantly, you learn how to care about someone without expecting anything in return.
 You show up, you listen, and you support them because you value the friendship.
 That carries over into every other relationship.
 If you can’t be a good friend, you’re probably not ready for anything more.

 Having female friends has made me more aware, more patient, and more honest.
 It taught me empathy and respect in ways I didn’t expect.